chrishumboldt/Rocket-Tools/README.md

 var randomNumber = Rocket.random.integer(); // Generate a random integer
 ```

 Make sure not to overwrite or reassign the `Rocket` variable name to anything else within your project.
-Also **note** that a no touch check run and the result assigned to the HTML element in the form of a class `rocket-no-touch`.
+Also **note** that a no touch check is run and the result assigned to the HTML element in the form of a class `rocket-no-touch`.
 An [overlay](#overlay) is also automatically applied.

 ## Defaults
 You can overwrite the library options globally by altering the defaults.
 To do so reference the defaults object property.